6 ECMAScript Data Types and Values

 The Set type is used to explain a collection of unordered elements for use in the memory model.
 It is distinct from the ECMAScript collection type of the same name.
 To disambiguate, instances of the ECMAScript collection are consistently referred to as "Set objects" within this specification.
 Values of the Set type are simple collections of elements, where no element appears more than once.
 Elements may be added to and removed from Sets.
 Sets may be unioned, intersected, or subtracted from each other.

 The Relation type is used to explain constraints on Sets.
 Values of the Relation type are Sets of ordered pairs of values from its value domain.
 For example, a Relation on events is a set of ordered pairs of events.
-For a Relation R and two values a and b in the value domain of R, a R b is shorthand for saying the ordered pair (a, b) is a member of R. A Relation is least with respect to some conditions when it is the smallest Relation that satisfies those conditions.
+For a Relation R and two values a and b in the value domain of R, a R b is shorthand for saying the ordered pair (a, b) is a member of R. A Relation is the least Relation with respect to some conditions when it is the smallest Relation that satisfies those conditions.

 A strict partial order is a Relation value R that satisfies the following.